nobraininside/dropQbsd/README.md

 - **Compartmentalization without virtualization.** Same security model as Qubes, zero overhead.
 - **Blind-gate privilege escalation.** `run_app` is a 10-line setuid binary that can only call `run_app_impl`.
 Logic stays in auditable ksh.
 Attack surface is frozen.
 - **Disposable browsers.** tmpfs-backed, nothing survives exit.
 No persistent profiles.
+Downloads survive via symlink bridge.
 - **Automated archival.** Email and websites compressed, verified, pulled across domains on schedule.
 - **Quarantine with audit trail.** Policy violations are isolated with an explanation ticket, not silently accepted.
 - **Root web access on-demand.** `ensure_updates_table` populates the PF table, `pkg_add_via_pf` and `syspatch_via_pf` do their job.
 No telemetry.
 No background phoning home.